gasilva/dataAndModelsCovid19/README.md

 ### Mathematical Models

-The matematical Models are based in Lotka-Volterra equations, it is like a predator-prey type of model.
+The mathematical Models are based in Lotka-Volterra equations, it is like a predator-prey type of model.

 ![General explanation about SIR model](https://d25hn4jiqx5f7l.cloudfront.net/file_attachments/files/original/f92193ccb498ebc28d1af83c31de63314c959a58.png?1582329912)